Stocks slip on Wall Street as worldwide rally takes a pause

 NEW YORK (AP) — Wall Street is tapping the brakes on its record-setting rally this week, as markets worldwide take a pause on Friday.

-Losses for stocks started early in Asia and then carried westward on worries about resurgent coronavirus cases in China and weak economic data from Europe.
+The modest losses for global markets started early in Asia and then carried westward amid worries about resurgent coronavirus cases in China and weak economic data from Europe.
 In the United States, disappointing earnings reports from IBM and some other companies gave cover for investors to sell and book profits after big recent gains.
-The S&P 500 is still on pace for a 1.9% weekly gain, its third in four weeks.
+The S&P 500 is still on pace to climb 1.8% this week, its third weekly gain in four.

-IBM dropped 10.5% for one of the sharpest losses in the market after it reported weaker revenue for the last three months of 2020 than analysts expected.
+IBM dropped 10.5% for one of the market's sharpest losses after reporting weaker revenue for the last three months of 2020 than analysts expected.
 The tech giant’s revenue has been mostly shrinking for years.

-IBM nevertheless, though, reported a higher profit for the end of 2020 than Wall Street expected.
+IBM nevertheless also reported a higher profit for the end of 2020 than Wall Street expected.
 That’s been the big theme so far in the early part of this earnings season, with about 13% of companies in the S&P 500 having reported.
 With bank and some other industries leading the way, profit reports have consistently come in better than Wall Street had feared.

-Seagate Technology fell 6.5% despite joining the cavalcade of companies to report better earnings for the latest quarter than expected.
+Seagate Technology fell 6.9% despite joining that cavalcade of companies reporting better earnings than expected.
 It also gave a forecast for revenue and profit in the current quarter that matched or topped Wall Street’s.
-Analysts said a lot of that optimism may have already been built into the stock.
+Analysts said a lot of that optimism may have already been built into the stock's price.

 Markets have been mostly rallying recently on hopes that COVID-19 vaccines will lead to a powerful economic recovery later this year as daily life gets closer to normal.
 Hopes are also high that Washington will deliver another dose of stimulus for the economy now that the White House and both houses of Congress are under single control of the Democrats.

+President Joe Biden has proposed a $1.9 trillion plan to send $1,400 to most Americans and deliver other stimulus for the economy.
+But his party holds only the slimmest possible majority in the Senate, raising doubts about how much can be approved.
+Several Republicans have already voiced opposition to parts of the plan.

-But the coronavirus pandemic is worsening and doing more damage to the economy by the day.
-In Europe, a survey of purchasing managers showed economic activity shrank in January in the 19-country eurozone.
-The data suggests the eurozone’s economy is likely to shrink again in the first three months of this year.
+The coronavirus pandemic is also worsening and doing more damage to the economy by the day.
+In Europe, a survey of purchasing managers showed on Friday that activity in the manufacturing and services sectors shrank during January in the 19-country eurozone.
+The data suggests the eurozone’s economy may contract again this quarter.

 In China, where the pandemic began in late 2019, the government has reimposed travel controls after outbreaks in Beijing and other cities.
 A spike in infections has authorities calling on the public to avoid travel during February’s Lunar New Year holiday, normally the year’s most important family event.